Protoss78/score-element/README.md

 # score-element
 A web component that I mainly use to pick a numeric score value from a predefined numeric range.
 The numeric range can be set by choosing a start and an end value.
 You can also define a step size (default is 1) and decimal precision (default is 0).
 The selected value can be get or set via the selected property.
+It uses the <a href="https://github.com/Protoss78/paper-button-group">paper-button-group</a> web component to generate the required paper-buttons.
+One button per calculated step is created.

 Example: